-Our prints are made by hand using age-old printmaking techniques.
+Tugboat Printshop's woodcut prints are all made by hand using age-old printmaking techniques.

-When our drawings are completed, we carve the images in low relief using sharp hand-tools & knives.
+When drawings are completed, the blocks are carved low relief using sharp hand-tools & knives.

 Prints are made by applying pressure to paper laid on ink (much like stamping).